Welcome to Riverdale Temple

-Riverdale Temple’s mission is to offer individuals and families from all walks of life a progressive, welcoming, multi-generational Reform Judaism congregation right here in Riverdale.
+Riverdale Temple offers people from all walks of life a vibrant, progressive, multi-generational Reform Jewish community right here in Riverdale.

-We are committed to an inclusive approach to Jewish life, and we celebrate the diversity of our membership.
+We are committed to a warm, caring, inclusive approach to Jewish life, and we celebrate the beautiful diversity of our membership.

-Together, we share a desire to study and celebrate with open minds, intellectual curiosity and mutual respect, for each other and for Jewish history and our heritage.
+Together, we share a desire to grow, study, celebrate, and live with intellectual curiosity and with respect for each other, for our Jewish history, and for our heritage.

 More about Riverdale Temple